Moreton Bay Tramway Company: Land Grant Railway

 It had been proposed to fund it as a Land Grant Railway.

 Horse power

 The tramway was intended to be operated by horses.

 Characteristics

 Gradients

+Original proposed MBT company gradient was 1 in 25 (4.0%).
+The original gauge was 1435mm with horse drawn motive power.

 The later railway along the route of the tramway has ruling gradients of 1 in 50.
 This might be rather steep for horse operation, unless unloaded in uphill direction.

 Rails

 The line was originally to use 35 lb/yd rail.

 Nomenclature

 The Tramway company is sometimes called a Tramroad.